sharath459/portfolio/.github/memory-bank/activeContext.md

   - `58f8d57`: Implement Priority 1 improvements
 - **Deployment**: Auto-deploys to GitHub Pages on push to main
 - **Build Status**: ✅ Passing

+## Session-specific adds (Oct 19, 2025)

+- One‑page ATS resume HTML and PDF finalized in `public/Resume/`
+- Site CTAs updated to point to the one‑page PDF, plus a “View Online” HTML link
+- Links switched to relative paths (e.g., `Resume/...`) for GitHub Pages subpath compatibility
+- Verified PDF exports to a single page; contact block includes portfolio URL
+- Added Windows and Node exporters to regenerate PDF locally

 ## Key Files to Know